Table of Contents

 Research payment methods for the places you’re going.
 In remote areas, cash may be the only form of payment accepted and there may be few if any ATMs.
 In highly developed areas you may need a chip and pin card to operate ticket machines and kiosks.
 In some countries, US dollars are widely accepted.

 - Credit Cards: We generally carry at least two cards with one as a backup.
-If traveling internationally, get a card with no foreign transaction fees.
-In the past few years, more cards have moved in this direction.
+If traveling internationally, we take a card with no foreign transaction fees.

-- Cash: We like to have at least a small amount of local currency when we land if possible, then top up at ATMs while traveling.
+- Cash: We take at least a small amount of local currency if needed, then top up at ATMs.

 - Money belt: We have money belts to stash passports, credit cards, and spare cash as needed.

 - Kindles and charger